hrzucchetti/zconnect-verificaC19-sdk-ios/README.md

     //use certificate to get a simplified model of certificate content let certificate: Certificate? = Certificate(from: qrContent)

+    //use this function to enable / disable 2G scan mode CertificateValidator.setScanMode2GActive(true)

     //use validator to validate a certificate
     let validator = CertificateValidator(payload: qrCodeContent)
     //or use this initializer